Earl A. Thompson

 Earl Avery Thompson (July 1, 1891 – April 20, 1967) was an American engineer and inventor who had a goal to make driving the automobile safer by reducing the effort required to shift the manual transmission of the day.
 Thompson even wanted to automate the process of shifting the transmission.
-Two of his most notable achievements towards that goal are listed on this page:

-Early life and career
+Life and career

 Thompson was born in Elgin, Oregon, on July 1, 1891.
-He was educated at Oregon State College where he majored in mechanical and electrical engineering.
-Thompson worked for General Motors Corporation (GM) from 1929–1940.
-Thompson left GM May 1, 1940, to begin his own business, the E.A.
-Thompson Manufacturing Co.
-In Ferndale, Michigan.
-Thompson manufactured the Thompson Automatic Profiling Milling machine which is used by manufacturers in the production of arms, plane, tank, and gun parts.
-Thompson died April 20, 1967, at the age of 75 in Bloomfield Hills, Michigan.
+He was educated at Oregon State University where he majored in mechanical and electrical engineering.
+Thompson worked for General Motors Corporation from 1929–1940.
+He left General Motors on May 1, 1940, to begin his own business, the E.A.
+Thompson Manufacturing Company in Ferndale, Michigan.
+Thompson manufactured the Thompson Automatic Profiling Milling machine which was used by manufacturers in the production of parts for armaments, planes, tanks, and guns.
+Thompson died April 20, 1967, at the age of 75, in Bloomfield Hills, Michigan.